Lapwing

 Lapwings (subfamily Vanellinae) are any of various ground-nesting birds (family Charadriidae) akin to plovers and dotterels.
-They range from 10 to 16 inch in length, and are noted for their slow, irregular wingbeats in flight and a shrill, wailing cry.
-A group of lapwings is called a "deceit".
+They range from 10 to 16 inch in length.

 The traditional terms "plover", "lapwing", and "dotterel" do not correspond exactly to current taxonomic models; thus, several of the Vanellinae are often called plovers, and one a dotterel, while a few of the "true" plovers (subfamily Charadriinae) are known colloquially as lapwings.
 In general, a lapwing can be thought of as a larger plover.

 In Europe's Anglophone countries, lapwing refers specifically to the northern lapwing, the only member of this group to occur in most of the continent and thus the first bird to go by the English name lapwing (also known as peewit or pyewipe).

+In the fanciful taxonomy promoted by medieval courtesy books, a group of lapwings was called a "deceit".

 Systematics

-While authorities generally agree that there about 25 species of Vanellinae, classifications within the subfamily remain confused.
+While authorities generally agree that there are approximately 25 species of Vanellinae, classifications within the subfamily remain confused.
 Some workers have gone so far as to group all the "true" lapwings (except the red-kneed dotterel) into the single genus Vanellus.
 Current consensus favors a more moderate position, but it is unclear which genera to split.
-The Handbook of Birds of the World provisionally lumps all Vanellinae into Vanellus except the red-kneed dotterel, which is in the monotypic Erythrogonys.
+The Handbook of Birds of the World provisionally places all Vanellinae in Vanellus except the red-kneed dotterel, which is in the monotypic Erythrogonys.
 Its plesiomorphic habitus resembles that of plovers, but details like the missing hallux (hind toe) are like those of lapwings: it is still not entirely clear whether it is better considered the most basal plover or lapwing.
+The IOC also recognizes a monotypic genus Hoploxypterus for the pied plover.

 Many coloration details of the red-kneed dotterel also occur here and there among the living members of the main lapwing clade.
 Its position as the most basal of the living Vanellinae or just immediately outside it thus means that their last common ancestor – or even the last common ancestor of plovers and lapwings – almost certainly was a plover-sized bird with a black crown and breast-band, a white feather patch at the wrist, no hallux, and a lipochromic (probably red) bill with a black tip.
 Its legs were most likely black or the color of the bill's base.